In today’s tutorial, I want to highlight how important it is to build your data model relationships correctly.

 In the example, you can see that the Customers lookup table is connected to the Sales fact table.
 If you look more closely, you’ll notice that the arrow comes from the Customers table and goes down to the Sales table.

-This is why it’s the many sides which is represented by a star.
+This is why it’s the many sides which are represented by a star.
 The arrow also signifies the direction in which the filter will flow.

 You can also link the Date column from the Dates table to the Order Date column of the Sales table to create another one-to-many relationship.